Elm Hill (Baskerville, Virginia)

 Elm Hill is a historic home located near Baskerville, Mecklenburg County, Virginia.
 It was built about 1800, and is a frame dwelling and consists of a central two-story, three-bay block flanked by one-story, one-bay wings, and backed by a two-story, two-bay ell.
 It is set on rubble stone underpinnings, and features massive sandstone chimneys at either end of the main block.
 Also on the property are a contributing pair of smokehouses.

 It was listed on the National Register of Historic Places in 1979.

+The house was destroyed by fire on June 25, 2014.